Bolsonaro's Florida stay puts ball in Biden's court after Brasilia riots

 "Bolsonaro should not be in Florida," Democratic Congressman Joaquin Castro said on CNN.
 "The United States should not be a refuge for this authoritarian who has inspired domestic terrorism in Brazil.
 He should be sent back to Brazil."

-Castro added that Bolsonaro, a Trump acolyte now based in the former president's home state, had "used the Trump playbook to inspire domestic terrorists."
+Castro said Bolsonaro, a Trump acolyte now based in the former president's home state, had "used the Trump playbook to inspire domestic terrorists."

 Fellow Democratic Congresswoman Alexandria Ocasio-Cortez echoed those views.